miccze/NanoServerImageGenerator/README.md

-# Powershell-scripts
+# Powershell-scripts/Hyper-V-Virtualization
 # author Michal Czech
-# This repositorium contains various powershell script for doing administrative tasks.
+# This repositorium contains various powershell script for virtualization in Hyper-V tasks.
 Each script is free to use.